evanx/blogdemo/README.md

 }
 ```

-where a our `PostPage.jsx` React component is composed using the following trivial `Post.jsx` component.
+where we render a `PostPage` React component into HTML.

+The `PostPage` component is composed using the following `Post` component.

 ```javascript
 import React from 'react';